by Pieter Dykhorst

 As the Irish formed communities in America, they began for the first time to think of what it meant to be Irish in the midst of others.
 Most had never thought in terms of ethnicity or national identity.
 Being Catholic became subordinate to being Irish as they sought to build and preserve their cultural distinctiveness.
 Over time, Gaelic culture became the matrix of Irish identity, in contrast to English culture.
 As the narrative of Irish cultural nationalism secularized, so did Patrick.
 Nobody seemed to notice that the saint was being erased from the page.

 Despite being a driving force in most civic and international conflict, nationalism is much misunderstood.
 Irish nationalism is but one form, and Patrick provides but one example of a figure being co-opted in a nationalist project.
 Americans do not think of themselves as nationalistic, yet America broadly fosters a Civic Nationalism of a politico-credal sort even while other forms of nationalism flourish among a variety of groups, among them the messianic, religious nationalism of some Evangelical Protestants in which America is God’s chosen among the nations of the world.
 Americans often confuse patriotism with nationalism but they are not the same thing at all 1.
 One need not be a patriot to be a nationalist or a nationalist to be a patriot, or one may be both.
-Orthodox too hold to a variety of nationalisms, some of them are overtly religious while others are less so.
+Orthodox too hold to a variety of nationalisms, some of them are overtly religious while others are less so.￼Bridal Party on the Hardanger, by Norwegian Romantic Nationalists Adolph Tideman and Hans Gude, is an example of 19th century Norwegian art commissioned to strengthen the notion of Norwegian separateness in Scandinavia in a bid to split from union with Sweden.
+The boat is carrying a group dressed in “traditional” Norwegian garb who are leaving a church.
+The imagery mimics Orthodox conceptions of the Church carrying the saints in an alien and hostile world.

 Among all forms of nationalism, religion remains the most powerful tool in any nationalist identity-building project because of the nature of religious belief.
 Religion is primary to believers’ sense of being human in the world.
 With religion at the core of understanding about the world and self and how all things relate to one another, religion becomes a handy cornerstone of collective-identity building around which many nation groups are formed.
 Who we are (personal ideas of identity are not possible without collective identity—it is the matrix in which personal identity is formed) unconsciously infuses every thought and perspective and thing with meaning so that we may say culture—that which defines the parameters and content of collective identity—becomes as water is to a fish, something not noticed until it is either threatened or absent or until something in stark contrast is presented as an alternative.
 When our culture—that is to say our collective being—is threatened or challenged, it’s existential primacy becomes immediately apparent as we instinctively defend it as we would our lives.
 Religion thus is often usefully the key element, albeit only one, of a complete montage of cultural components built together to form the being of each member of a national group from birth.